Otoliths/MFishBTdat/README.md

 ### ***MFishBT: A global database of biogeochemical tags in migratory fish***

-In this datapaper we will collect all the available data on bulk elements or isotopic ratios from fish biomineral structures core–edge transects.
+In this datapaper we will collect all the available data on bulk elements or isotopic ratios from fish biomineral structures core–edge transects with fields information (e.g., fished [unique identifier for each fish], oto_Sr_Ca [otolith bulk element], distance [distance from otolith core to edge (um)], …).
+We have built a framework for updating and including increasingly biogeochemical studies in migratory fish over time.
+The MFishBT (Migratory Fish’s Biogeochemical Tags) database can serve a variety of needs in scientific research, conservation, and management of migratory fish, such as mapping multi-element chemoscapes/isoscapes, reconstruction of migratory fish routes, and future comparison in biologging and biotelemetry approaches and beyond.
+Additionally, the MFishBT database will be updated periodically and provides access to comprehensive published information to inform the conservation and management of migratory fishes.
 We have great interest on both published and unpublished data.
 If you want to join us and become a coauthor on a ECOLOGY paper, write to us:

 Liuyong Ding [ly_ding@126.com], Chengzhi Ding [chzhding@ynu.edu.cn]

 ##Data collectint will start on April 2021, and the submission is scheduled to June 2023